 Who dominates in this field?
 Just about every vendor says they are number one.
 Cutting through the hype, what do the analysts say about who leads the way in all-flash arrays (AFAs)?
 Analyses by both International Data Corp.
 (IDC) and Gartner agree on some points.
 For example, both list the top AFA vendors as Dell EMC, Pure Storage, IBM, NetApp and HPE, though not necessarily in that order.

 Gartner favors the Magic Quadrant (MQ) approach.
 In its most recent MQ for Solid-State Arrays, it placed Pure Storage then Dell/EMC as being out on front.
 But HPE, NetApp and IBM also made it into the Leaders quadrant.
-Kaminario, Tintri and Tegile gained a position in the Visionaries quadrant, with Hitachi Data Systems classified as a Challenger.
+Kaminario (rebranded as Silk), Tintri and Tegile gained a position in the Visionaries quadrant, with Hitachi Data Systems classified as a Challenger.

 IDC takes a somewhat different approach.
 Its vendor assessment model is called the IDC MarketScape.
 It’s meant to assess vendors’ current and future success in the AFA market.